-Since the 1980s, our world-class and value-for-money public NHS has been fragmented at enormous cost into a jigsaw puzzle of businesses and quangos.
-We now have less than half the beds we had when ‘reforms’ started; many fewer hospitals, A&Es and GPs; a massive shortage of doctors and nurses; and a much larger population.
+Since the 1980s, our national health service has been slowly broken up and re-assembled at enormous cost into a complex jigsaw puzzle of businesses and ‘quangos’.
+We now have less than half the beds we had when these stealth ‘reforms’ started; many fewer hospitals, A&Es and GPs; a massive shortage of doctors and nurses; and a much larger population.

 Before the Second World War, doctors’ fees were out of most people’s reach.
 Few could afford treatment, so a serious diagnosis was often a death sentence.
 Grandparents who fell ill would sometimes take their own life so as not to become a financial burden on their loved ones.
 Parents would stand by helplessly as their children died from treatable illnesses.

-The war made life even harder but there was a silver lining; it built a strong sense of community and service to others.
+The war made life even harder but there was a silver lining; it built a strong sense of community, solidarity and service to others.
 In 1945, people voted overwhelmingly for Clement Attlee’s Labour government to set up a welfare state and a universal healthcare system funded by the taxpayer, free at the point of delivery and provided as a public service.
 Everyone would receive the same high quality of care and the whole society would share the cost.
 In 1948 the NHS was born, and the profit-motive was banished from healthcare!
 Doctors could now make decisions based on a patient’s health needs alone.
 Families were finally free from crippling medical bills and heart-breaking, unnecessary loss.